 Sorry about that.

 Anyway, I have four very different protagonists in this set, and that different-ness MUST be clear to readers.
-In Middler’s Pride Gwen went from show-off jerk to decent human being.
+In Middler’s Pride Meredydd went from show-off jerk to decent human being.
 Now I need to maneuver into the head of another recruit named Wynne, the protagonist for my next book, Beauty’s Price.
-Wynne has motives wholly unlike Gwen’s for joining the Shield Maidens.
+Wynne has motives wholly unlike Mer’s for joining the Shield Maidens.
 She is a sweet soul, a lover of nature with a desire to live life without the rules a class society dictates.
 How to create this gentler, more provincial voice?

 I stare blankly at my bookshelf: Conan Doyle doesn’t exactly come to my mind for strong heroines.
 Nor does Colin Dexter, or P.D.
 James, or Ellis Peters…blast.
 And Agatha Christie’s heroine Miss Marple is too old for what I need.